 The Role of Data Analysis in Business Intelligence

-Data analysis is the process of inspecting, cleansing, transforming, and modeling data to discover useful information and support decision-making.
-It’s a key component of business intelligence, as it allows organizations to turn raw data into valuable insights.
+Data analysis is the process of analyzing, cleansing, manipulating, and modeling data to identify useful information and inform decision-making.
+It is a crucial component of business intelligence, as it enables firms to transform raw data into actionable insights.

 Exploring Different Types of Data Analysis

-There are several types of data analysis techniques used in business intelligence, each serving a unique purpose:
+There are various data analysis methodologies used in business intelligence, each with a specific purpose.

-Descriptive Analysis: This involves summarizing historical data to identify patterns and trends.
-It provides a baseline understanding of what has happened in the past.
+Descriptive Analysis: Descriptive analysis includes summarizing historical data to detect patterns and trends.
+It gives a baseline understanding of prior events.

 Predictive Analysis: This involves using statistical models and machine learning techniques to forecast future outcomes.
 It enables businesses to anticipate trends and plan accordingly.